Frequently Asked Questions (FAQs)

 What is a Community Advisory Team (CAT)?

-CATs are member-driven teams with representatives appointed from neighborhood and civic associations adjacent to the alignment.
-There are also representatives from business associations and local governments.
-There are a total of eight CATs – four in each county.
-Learn more about the Purple Line CATs.
+CATs are member-driven teams with representatives appointed from neighborhood and civic associations adjacent to the Purple Line alignment, and representatives from business associations and local governments.
+There are eight CATs – four in each county.
+Learn more about CATs and upcoming meetings near you.

 Schedule

-When will the Purple Line open for operations?
+When will the Purple Line open for operation?

 When will the Capital Crescent Trail re-open?

-The new, permanent Capital Crescent Trail (CCT) extension is estimated to open at the conclusion of construction.
+Based on the latest published schedule date May 2024, the Capital Crescent Trail will open as soon as it is safe to do so, currently forecasted for spring of 2026.
 During construction the trail is being used for construction vehicle access and pedestrians and bikers are prohibited from the area.

 Construction